Mail Service Interruption Sample Clauses

 AutoNDA by SimpleDocs

 Mail Service Interruption.
-If by reason of any interruption of mail service, actual or threatened, any notice to be given to the Trustee or to the Corporation or to the Guarantor would be unlikely to reach its destination in a timely manner, such notice shall be valid and effective only if delivered to the party to which it is addressed or if sent to such party, at the appropriate address in accordance with sections 2.17, 2.18 and 2.19, as the case may be, by facsimile or other means of prepaid transmitted or recorded communication.
+If by reason of any interruption of mail service, actual or threatened, any notice to be given to the Trustee or to the Company would reasonably be unlikely to reach its destination in the ordinary course of mail, such notice shall be valid and effective only if delivered to the party to which it is addressed or if sent to such party, at the appropriate address in accordance with Section 11.1 or 11.3, as the case may be, by facsimile or other means of prepaid transmitted or recorded communication.

 Mail Service Interruption.
-If the Trustee determines that mail service is or is threatened to be interrupted at the time when the Trustee is required or elects to give any notice to the Holders hereunder, the Trustee shall, notwithstanding the provisions hereof, give such notice by means of publication in The Globe and Mail, national edition, or any other English language daily newspaper or newspapers of general circulation in Canada and, if Trust Notes were initially distributed in the United States, in the Wall Street Journal or another financial newspaper of general circulation in New York, New York, once in each of two successive weeks, and notice so published shall be deemed to have been given on the latest date on which the first publication has taken place.
-If, by reason of any actual or threatened interruption of mail service due to strike, lock-out or otherwise, any notice to be given to the Trustee or to the Issuer would be unlikely to reach its destination in a timely manner, such notice shall be valid and effective only if delivered personally in accordance with sections 10.1 or 10.3, as the case may be.
+If the Trustee determines that mail service is or is threatened to be interrupted at the time when the Trustee is required or elects to give any notice to the Holders hereunder, the Trustee shall, notwithstanding the provisions hereof, give such notice by means of publication in The Globe and Mail, national edition, or any other English language daily newspaper or newspapers of general circulation in Canada and, if Notes were initially distributed in the United States, in the Wall Street Journal or another financial newspaper of general circulation in New York, New York, once in each of two successive weeks, and notice so published shall be deemed to have been given on the latest date on which the first publication has taken place.
+If, by reason of any actual or threatened interruption of mail service due to strike, lock-out or otherwise, any notice to be given to the Trustee or to the Issuer would be unlikely to reach its destination in a timely manner, such notice shall be valid and effective only if delivered personally in accordance with Section 10.1 or 10.3, as the case may be.

 Mail Service Interruption.
-If by reason of any interruption of mail service, actual or threatened, any notice to be given to the Warrant Agent or the Company would reasonably be unlikely to reach its destination in the ordinary course of mail, such notice will be valid and effective only if delivered to an officer of the party to which it is addressed or if sent to such party, at the appropriate address in accordance with section 10.1, by facsimile transmission or other means of prepaid transmitted or recorded communication.
+If by reason of any interruption of mail service, actual or threatened, any notice to be given to the Special Warrant Agent, the Corporation or the Special Warrantholders would reasonably be unlikely to reach its destination in the ordinary course of mail, such notice shall be valid and effective only if delivered to the party to which it is addressed or, in the case of a notice to either the Corporation or the Special Warrant Agent, if sent to such party, at the appropriate address in accordance with Section 10.1, by facsimile transmission.

 Mail Service Interruption.
 If by reason of strike, lockout or other work stoppage, actual or threatened, of postal employees, any notice to be given to the Trustee or the Company would be unreasonably delayed in reaching its destination, such notice shall be valid and effective only if delivered to an officer of the party to which it is addressed or if sent to such party, at the appropriate address in accordance with Sections 9.1 or 9.3 hereof, as the case may be, by telecopier or other means of prepaid transmitted or recorded communication, or, in the case of Special Warrantholders, if published once (i) in the national edition of The Globe & Mail; and (ii) in such other place or places and manner, if any, as the Trustee may require.
 Any notice given to Special Warrantholders by publication shall be deemed to have been given on the last day on which publication shall have been effected in all of the cities in which publication is required.